Las Vegas Workers’ Compensation Attorney

 Receive Vocational Rehabilitation

-If your work injury prevents you from performing the duties required for your pre-accident job, you are entitled to receive vocational rehabilitation, so you can learn the skills necessary for a new occupation, so you can return to work.
+If your work injury prevents you from performing the duties required for your pre-accident job, you are entitled to receive vocational rehabilitation, so you can learn the skills necessary for a new occupation and return to work.
 If you qualify, workers’ compensation insurance companies may pay for:

 - Schooling or training